HoangNguyen55/A.I.D.A/docs/weekly_report.md

     - Write interpreter for AAER
   - Zach: Implement google API
   - Xiang: Joing either zach or mikail and help them with their part of the project

+  ### Progress:
+  - Mikheil:
+  - Liam: get aida-admin running locally
+  - Hoang: work with everyone and wrote design, guidelines, documentation
+  - Zach: Created a stable working version of the Google web scraper, links are currently disabled due to a faulty selector.
+Also added custom headers to bypass the bot detection.
+Program is fully testable via user input.
+  - Xiang:
+    1. Using SSH to run school PC on my own machine with School VPN, it was not successful running because the school VPN is broken.
+    2. Install the LLM on School PC and test it was working.

+  ### Plan for next week:
+  - Mikheil:
+  - Liam: start to work on the client with websocket
+  - Hoang:
+    - Write more test cases for the websocket server
+    - Sending server input to the AI
+    - Write interpreter for AAER
+  - Zach: Find a working selector to scrape the html links from search results, and add an option to retrieve text information from that page.
+Also,  rewrite the program into a callable function with the search query as the parameter
+  - Xiang: Finetune the LLM with useful dataset found on HuggingFace and create my own format with our own data to Finetune the LLM as well